Ender-ing/cpack-msix-generator/README.md

 ## MSIX tools

+### Applications

-> [!NOTE]
+> [!IMPORTANT]
 > You must add *at least* add one application implementation to your package in order for the generator not to fail!

-### Applications

 #### `cpack_msix_add_application_alias`